 A small amount of powder residue in the mouthpiece or cartridge is normal.
 This does not affect your dose.

-Never wash the inhaler.
+Do not wash the Afrezza inhaler.
 You can wipe the mouthpiece with a clean, dry cloth to remove moisture or lipstick.

 Download our blood sugar log and use it to track your levels.

 Afrezza contains insulin.
 Hypoglycemia is the most common side effect with any insulin product.
 Severe hypoglycemia can cause seizures, may be life-threatening, or cause death.
 Talk to your healthcare provider to learn how to recognize the signs and symptoms of hypoglycemia and create an action plan in case of an episode of hypoglycemia.
 Signs and symptoms that may indicate low blood sugar include: dizziness or light-headedness, sweating, confusion, headache, blurred vision, slurred speech, shakiness, fast heartbeat, anxiety, irritability or mood change, hunger.

 In studies, cough was reported in about 27% of patients using Afrezza; 2.8% of patients gave cough as a reason for stopping Afrezza.
 Talk to your healthcare professional if you develop a persistent or recurring cough or breathing difficulties while taking Afrezza.

 Afrezza is available on 70% of private insurance plans with an average out-of-pocket cost of approximately $45 per month.
 If your doctor recommends Afrezza for you, call your insurance provider to check whether Afrezza is covered.
 You may also be able to save on your prescriptions with an Afrezza Patient Savings Card.
 Restrictions may apply.
 Please contact us at 1-844-3-AFREZZA if you have questions about insurance coverage.

 Data on File